hadze/machinelearning/README.md

 # machinelearning
-This repository contains some tutorials I programmed to learn more about MachineLearning topics.
+This repository contains some [tutorials](https://github.com/hadze/machinelearning/tree/master/tutorials) I programmed to learn more about MachineLearning topics as well as some basic concepts in the same area.
 I hope you find it useful.
 Currently I am busy creating a ML framework to be able to react faster to requests and competitions.
 More about this soon...

 ## kaggle competitions